aulolua/proxy-wrapper/README.md

 # Proxy Wrapper

 Proxy Wrapper is a Node.js module developed by aulolua that provides a convenient way to interact with the Cloudflare Warp proxy server.
 It allows you to manage the proxy settings, check the IP address, and perform other related operations.
-It basically allows you to get the best proxies with the lowest latencies.
+It basically allows you to get the best proxies with the lowest latencies. :D

 ## Installation